SumoLogic/sumologic-documentation/blog-cse/2023-07-13-application-update.md

 ### Bug Fixes

 * Some customers were seeing non-blocking errors loading Insight detail pages, and links to Cloud SOAR, when they should not have.
-* The number of records ingested into CSE was not being reported consistently on the HUD.
+* The number of records ingested into Cloud SIEM was not being reported consistently on the HUD.